equinor/net_to_gross_calculator/api/README.md

     $ python -m pip install -r requirements_dev.txt
     ```

-    If you plan only plan to run Geo:N:G API, you can install the basic dependencies instead: `requirements.txt`.
+    If you plan only plan to run it, you can install the basic dependencies instead: `requirements.txt`.

-2. Install Geo:N:G API.
+2. Install the api.
 The `-e` option installs the package in _editable_ mode, meaning that you don't need to reinstall the app when you change the source code:

     ```
     $ python -m pip install -e .
     ```

-## Running Geo:N:G API
+## Running

-Geo:N:G API is installed as an executable, named `geong_api`.
+The api is installed as an executable, named `geong_api`.
 You can see basic usage of the executable when running it with the `--help` option.

 To run the app for testing and development, you can simply run the executable without any other options or arguments: